catogonzalez/universal-chat-widget/README.md

 * Rails Action Cable [chat-adapter-action-cable](https://github.com/catogonzalez/chat-adapter-action-cable)
 * Rocket Chat [chat-adapter-rocketchat](https://github.com/catogonzalez/chat-adapter-rocketchat)

 If you need to connect to a different backend, create your own *adapter* and start using live web chat to that platform.
 We are welcoming contributors who can work on adapters for any chat platform including the popular Slack and Hipchat.
-In [our wiki](https://github.com/catogonzalez/universal-chat-widget/wiki), we will write instructions on how to build adapters, although it is very easy if you look at the code for the existing adapters.
+In [our wiki](https://github.com/catogonzalez/universal-chat-widget/wiki/Creating-new-adapters-to-connect-to-a-different-backend), we wrote instructions on how to build adapters, although it is very easy if you look at the code for the existing adapters.

 ## Prerequisites
 You will need a backend server to respond to user messages: it may be a rails API/app that implements Action Cable or an instance of Rocket.Chat